costi1212/NDVI-Simavi/README.md

 ### Usage

 The app is written with Flask and it features two endpoints that only differ in the format of the output: one for JSON and one for JSONLD.
-For more information about the nature of the endpoints see the [Swagger documentation](http://127.0.0.1:5000/).
+For more information about the nature of the endpoints run the application and access the [Swagger documentation](http://127.0.0.1:5000/).